TestMasters Courses in Morrilton Arkansas for the LSAT

 Online LSAT Course

-- Over eighty hours of LSAT prep videos by TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT
+- Over one hundred hours of LSAT prep videos by TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT

 - Full access to the LSAT study tools in the TestMasters Online Resource Center—use the Online Resource Center to score LSAT PrepTests, examine score reports, take psychometric quizzes, watch instructional videos and study written explanations, use the Flawed Methods of Reasoning database, locate specific questions using the LSAT Search Engine, and receive special bulletins concerning the LSAT and law school admissions